-- Employee Total Rewards and Wellness Our employees are our most valuable assets, and their individual and group contributions drive our performance and success.
-As a result, we are focused on and invest in our team's overall health, wellness, and engagement.
-We employ numerous strategies and initiatives to nurture and nourish our employees and their dependents physical, mental, and emotional well-being, including, among other things, competitive compensation programs including performance-based bonuses and equity programs for all, employee benefits (with 100% employer-paid healthcare options), 401(k) with employer match and immediate vesting, generous paid time off programs with an annual corporate shutdown week, paid caregiver leave, on-site flu vaccinations, employer-paid legal services, access to an employee assistance program, fringe benefits to make both the Broadstone and home office environments more comfortable including flexibility in work locations and schedules, and access to other health and wellness events and resources. - Employee Development and Engagement We strive to create an engaging work experience that allows for career development and related opportunities.
-We offer numerous opportunities for our employees to engage in personal and professional development, including educational support and opportunities for tuition assistance and reimbursement, participation in industry conferences and networking events, individual leadership and management training, access to an online learning library, inoffice library with a curated collection of personal and professional development books, town hall meetings with our CEO and senior leadership team, group trainings (e.g., underwriting, real estate fundamentals, cyber security, computer skills, safety, ethics, harassment prevention, and DE&I related content), and peer mentorship opportunities.
-We strive to foster transparent and open communication and dialogue between our senior leaders and our employee base and develop opportunities for social connectedness through fun family friendly gatherings and various employee appreciation events. - Diversity, Equity, and Inclusion ("DE&I") We are committed to providing equal opportunity in all aspects of employment.
-We believe that diverse backgrounds and experiences help drive our performance and contribute to our company's growth.
-To that end, we value and advance diversity, equity, and inclusion in our workplace and of the people with whom we work.
-Our cross-functional DE&I committee spearheads our ongoing efforts to deepen our commitment to this important initiative and drive our diversity-related education, including trainings on topics such as inclusive culture and leadership, unconscious bias, and inclusive hiring.
-The committee also focuses on employee engagement, policy reviews, enhanced recruitment and onboarding initiatives, monetary donations to external DE&I focused organizations and programs, and sponsorship of employees through a resource group.
-DE&I is a critical business imperative that requires ongoing focus and commitment; therefore, our efforts to promote greater diversity, equity, and inclusion within and beyond our workplace have been instituted as a regular reporting item for our employees and our Board of Directors. - Community Engagement We believe in our responsibility to help and be a force for social good in the communities we call home and do so through various corporate giving and philanthropic endeavors.
-Our community engagement efforts are led by our employees through a dedicated committee that is responsible for engaging with community organizations, planning and organizing various opportunities for employees to make a difference through volunteer giving and service, and facilitating corporate donation and fundraising drives.
-These efforts allow us to offer numerous opportunities for employees to prioritize community involvement and is further encouraged by providing employees with dedicated time off per year to focus on community service and volunteering for causes of personal interest.
+- Employee Total Rewards and Wellness We actively listen to, care for, and serve the needs of our employees, recognizing that they are our most valuable assets.
+To support their overall health, wellness, and engagement, we prioritize meaningful investments in their well-being.
+We employ numerous strategies and initiatives focused on nurturing the physical, mental, and financial well-being of our employees and their dependents.
+These include: competitive compensation programs including performance-based bonuses and equity programs for all, employee benefits (with 100% employer-paid healthcare options), 401(k) with employer match and immediate vesting, generous paid time off programs with an annual corporate shutdown week, paid caregiver leave, employer-paid legal services, access to an employee assistance program, several company-paid and supplemental insurance programs, fringe benefits to make both the Broadstone and home office environments more comfortable including flexibility in work locations and schedules, and access to other health and wellness events and resources. - Employee Development and Engagement Our diverse backgrounds and experiences help drive our performance and contribute to our company's growth.
+We leverage and enhance our collective strengths through collaboration and development initiatives by offering numerous opportunities for our employees to engage in personal and professional growth, including educational support and eligibility for tuition assistance and reimbursement, participation in industry conferences and networking events, individual leadership training, access to an online learning library, town hall meetings with our CEO and senior leadership team, sponsorship of employees through a women's resource group, and peer mentorship opportunities.
+Our employee training efforts prioritize knowledge and skill development across a variety of competencies including real estate fundamentals, cybersecurity, safety, ethics, harassment prevention, inclusive culture, and a robust management skills training series.
+To further support our employee development efforts, we employ various talent management strategies including an annual succession planning program and the facilitation of both a mid-year and formal year-end performance conversation process.
+We strive to foster transparent communication and open dialogue between our senior leaders and our employee base through various social and appreciation events designed to strengthen employee connection and belonging in our workplace, knowing we can accomplish more and do our best when we work together. - Community Engagement We are dedicated to contributing positively to the communities in which we operate and do so through various corporate giving and philanthropic endeavors.
+Our community engagement efforts are supported by a committee that is responsible for engaging with community organizations, planning and organizing various opportunities for employees to make a difference through volunteer giving and service, and facilitating corporate donation and fundraising drives.
+A segment of our corporate giving initiative also includes financial contributions and other support to external organizations focused on a range of missions that support and advocate for underserved populations within our communities.
+These efforts allow us to offer numerous opportunities for employees to prioritize community involvement and is further encouraged by providing employees with dedicated paid time off per year to focus on community service and volunteering for causes of personal interest.